 - Check that your filter is not clogged or full of debris that will release contaminants into your fresh water.

-- Using a fill filter reduces impurities that could be clouding your water and fills your spa with higher quality water.
+- Using a fill filter helps to eliminate impurities that could be clouding your water, and fills your spa with higher quality water.

 Still have questions about hot tub maintenance or cloudy water?
-Post a comment below!
+Post a comment below and we will help!